 - The second is translating content specific to your website.

-In order to enable translations for your website, please go to Settings > General > Enable languages & translations
+In order to enable translations for your website, please go to Settings > Settings > General > Enable languages & translations

 Here you can select from the dropdown menu your default language - this is the main language that will be seen by visitors by default and the language you use for content by default within the CMS.